§ ALGORITHMS

 M[current_shape = next_shape]

-N[Pattern mode:<br/>Smart / Monotonic / ZigZag<br/>decides inter-ring traversal]
+N[Pattern mode:<br/>Smart / Monotonic / ZigZag<br/>decides inter-front traversal]

 A --> B --> C --> D --> E --> F --> G